-Bovina

-Santa Claus, who scheduled Bovina on his annual pre-Christmas Eve tour of the world.
-Members of the Lions Club, Chamber of Commerce by a white Christmas here with snow falling the day before Christmas, however, it had melted by Christmas morning.
+SANTA VISITS Scores of children were in downtown Bovina Tuesday afternoon of last week to visit with Santa Claus, who scheduled Bovina on his annual pre-Christmas Eve tour of the world.
+Members of the Lions Club, Chamber of Commerce and Jaycees assisted Santa in handing out sacks of candy to his visitors.
+Santa was almost greeted by a white Christmas here with snow falling the day before Christmas, however, it had melted by Christmas morning.